IHE/ITI.DSUBm/input/pagecontent/volume-1.md

 **Main Flow**:

 1. The Mobile Alert System performs a subscription to the Notification Manager in order to be informed when a specific medical report is produced and a highly contagious disease is reported inside the geriatric ward.
-(ITI-110 Resource Subscription, patient independent expressed with the following criteria:
+(ITI-110 Resource Subscription, multi-patient expressed with the following criteria:
 "/DocumentReference?patient:missing=true&category=urn:oid:1.3.6.1.4.1.19376.1.2.6.1&#x7c;REPORTS&facility=geriatricWard&event=A,B,C") The list of known and managed diseases is represented by the list of eventCodeList values submitted in the subscription by the Mobile Alert System.
 2. When an analysis is conducted and a highly contagious disease is reported a specific document is published inside the Central infrastructure. ([ITI-42] Register Document Set-b)
 3. The Central Infrastructure produce for every document a publication event and is transmitted to the Notification Manager. ([ITI-54] Document Metadata Publish)